GuitarML/Proteus/README.md

 ## Installing the plugin

-1. Download the appropriate plugin installer (Windows, Mac, Linux) from the [Releases](https://github.com/GuitarML/Releases/releases) page.
+1. Download the appropriate plugin installer (Windows, Mac, Linux) from [GuitarML.com](https://guitarml.com/#products) or the [Releases](https://github.com/GuitarML/Releases/releases) page.
 2. Run the installer and follow the instructions.
 May need to reboot to allow your DAW to recognize the new plugin.
 3. Download the Proteus Capture Utility from [GuitarML.com](https://guitarml.com/#products) to create your own amp/pedal/plugin captures.